About the Journal

 Memoria di Shakespeare.
 A Journal of Shakespearean Studies is published once a year on the OJS platform (Open Journals System) of Sapienza University of Rome, with the support of the Department of European, American and Intercultural Studies of Sapienza University of Rome, of the Scuola Normale Superiore (Pisa), and of the Department of Literature and Philosophy of the University of Cassino and Southern Lazio.

-The journal is bilingual, publishing contributions in English and Italian.
-It aspires to an international readership and contributing audience, as testified by its Advisory board.
+The journal aspires to an international readership and contributing audience, as testified by its advisory board.
 The journal is committed to sustaining and disseminating contributions to Shakespearean scholarship of the highest quality in accordance with rigorous methodological and scientific criteria.
 The journal is not for profit: it is hosted on the open access OJS system of Sapienza University of Rome and committed to the ideals of free and shared dissemination of research.

-The general editor (Rosy Colombo, Sapienza Università di Roma), in collaboration with the editorial board (Nadia Fusini, Scuola Normale Superiore, Iolanda Plescia, Sapienza University of Rome, Maria Valentini, University of Cassino and Southern Lazio) devises an editorial plan around thematic issues, supervises the work of the editorial staff, and takes full responsibility for the transparency of the publishing and double blind peer review process.
+The general editor (Rosy Colombo, Sapienza University of Rome), in collaboration with the editorial board (Nadia Fusini, Scuola Normale Superiore, Donatella Montini, Sapienza University of Rome, Iolanda Plescia, Sapienza University of Rome, Maria Valentini, University of Cassino and Southern Lazio) devises an editorial plan around thematic issues, supervises the work of the editorial staff, and takes full responsibility for the transparency of the publishing and double blind peer review process.

 This ethical statement outlines the responsibilities and duties of the journal’s editorial board and staff as well as of its contributing authors.

-Since the journal adopts an open access policy, authors accept to publish their contribution with a Creative Commons licence (Creative Commons Attribution – Non commercial – No derivs.
-3.0 Italy).
+Since the journal adopts an open access policy, authors accept to publish their contribution with a Creative Commons licence (Creative Commons Attribution - Non commercial - No derivs 4.0 International).
 Contributors commit to offering original research, citing every source used in their articles, refusing to engage in any form of plagiarism, including paraphrasing without attribution.

 In general, authors must send original contributions that have not appeared elsewhere, nor are under peer review for other publications at the same time.
 Exceptionally, and in the case of scholars of outstanding reputation and track record, the journal may publish a reprint of a previously appeared article, with the author’s and publisher’s permission, and acknowledgment of the original source.